 We recognise the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology.
 In accordance with KCSIE 2025

-The school has appropriate mobile and smart technology, image use, online and acceptable use policies in place, which are shared and understood by all members of the community.
+The school has appropriate mobile and smart technology, image use, online and acceptable use policies in place including safe use of generative AI, which are shared and understood by all members of the community.

 Appropriate Filtering and Monitoring